The Management and Assessment of Risk.

 - BCGA GN 13 - DSEAR Risk Assessment.

-- BCGA TIS27 - Model Risk Assessment for the safe use of liquid nitrogen dewars.
+- BCGA TIS 27 - Risk assessment guidance for the safe use of liquid nitrogen dewars.

 HSE DSEAR statement 2015